vrk-kpa/xroad-e2e-client/README.md

 # Monitoring clients for Palveluväylä
-This repository contains clients which can be used to check out the services in Palveluväylä.
+This repository contains clients which can be used to check the status of the the services in Palveluväylä.

 ## Requirements